vedranaa/insegtpy/README.md

 ## How InSegt works

 InSegt preforms:
 - Dense feature extraction.
 This may be intensities collected around every pixels, or other features computed in every image pixel.
+In fibre example below we extract patches around each pixel, so features are not extracted from boundary pixels.
 - Feature clustering.
 This uses sing some variant of k-means clustering to cluster image features.
-- Creating relations.
-This established relations between image pixels based on clustering.
+The *assignment* image shows the outcome of pixel clustering.
 - Propagating labeling.
+This propagates user-provided partial labelling (*labels*) according to the assignment.
+The outcome of propagation is a probability image for every label class (here *probability label 1* and *2*).
+Thresholding probability image yields *segmentation*.

 <div align="center"><img src="screenshots/demo_insegtbasic_explained.png" width = "750"></div>